Welcome to Disneyland! Let’s eat some vegan food!

 Jolly Holiday Bakery Cafe

-They appear to be making espresso drinks (cappuccinos, lattes etc.) and had soy and almond milk, and I am assuming that they still offer those now.
-Please let me know if you ask!
+They appear to be making espresso drinks (cappuccinos, lattes etc.) and they had soy and almond milk last I checked.

 Kat Saka’s Kettle